marcantondahmen/automad/www/extensions/slider/README.md

 - height:	the height
 - duration:	the duration in milliseconds

+---

+###Examples

-For example the following lines will create a Slider showing all JPG files of the current page in 850x450 pixels for 3 seconds.
+The following markup will create a Slider showing all JPG files of the current page in 850x450 pixels for 3 seconds.

 	x(Slider {
 		glob: "*.jpg",